api-platform/docs/core/performance.md

 #### Fetch Partial

-If you want to fetch only partial data according to serialization groups, you can enable `fetch_partial` parameter:
+If you want to fetch only partial data according to serialization groups, you can enable the `fetch_partial` parameter:

 ```yaml
 # api/config/packages/api_platform.yaml